vokter/vokter/vokter-server/README.md

     "keywords": // the keywords to watch for (mandatory field) [
-        "argus", // looks for changes with this word (and lexical variants if stemming is enabled) "zeus larissaios" // looks for changes with this exact phrase (both words must be in the change) ],
+        "argus", // looks for changes with this word (and lexical variants if stemming is enabled) "zeus larissaios" // looks for changes with this exact phrase (both words must be in the diff) ],
     "interval": 600, // the elapsed duration in seconds between page checks (optional field, defaults to 600) "events": ["added", "removed"] // (optional field, included both events by default)